 From the iconic DB4 GT Zagato of 1960 through to the V12 Vantage Zagato of 2011, every collaboration has accentuated key aspects of Aston Martin's design journey and brought them together with Zagato's own race-inspired design language.
-The result is a group of four sports cars that represent some of Aston Martin's most avant-garde expressions.
+A result is a group of four sports cars that represent some of Aston Martin's most avant-garde expressions.

 The Vanquish Zagato Concept was designed in close collaboration between the Aston Martin Design team led by Marek Reichman and Andrea Zagato and his dedicated design team in Milan.
-Developed and engineered at Aston Martin’s headquarters in Gaydon, England the concept features proportions that remain quintessentially Aston Martin and emphasises a dynamic, forward-looking stance.
-The new bodywork is entirely shaped from carbon fibre, with the split lines on the body reduced by the use of large one-piece panels.
+Developed and engineered at Aston Martin’s headquarters in Gaydon, England the concept features proportions that remain quintessentially Aston Martin and emphasizes a dynamic, forward-looking stance.
+The new bodywork is entirely shaped from carbon fiber, with the split lines on the body reduced by the use of large one-piece panels.
 New lights include round tail light reflectors that evoke the classic rear view of a Zagato design, incorporating the same 'bladed' LED technology as the Aston Martin Vulcan track-only supercar.

-"We pride ourselves on our strong partnership and the creation of the Vanquish Zagato Concept was a true shared experience," says Zagato's CEO, Andrea Zagato, "it represents the essence of an important design relationship that dates back over fifty years."
+"We pride ourselves on our strong partnership and the creation of the Vanquish Zagato Concept was a truly shared experience," says Zagato's CEO, Andrea Zagato, "it represents the essence of an important design relationship that dates back over fifty years."

 Referencing elements of the brand’s contemporary design language, Vanquish Zagato Concept features One-77 inspired wing mirrors and a sculptural rear end similar to DB11's aerodynamic profile, complete with retractable spoiler and rear hatch for access to the luggage compartment.
-A quad-exhaust nestles in the rippling carbon fibre sills that run around the lower body, creating a pronounced line from front to rear.
+A quad-exhaust nestles in the rippling carbon fiber sills that run around the lower body, creating a pronounced line from front to rear.

 The Vanquish Zagato Concept’s glasshouse wraps around the bodywork like a visor, enhancing its aggressive stance.
 A new evolution of the classic side strake runs from wheel arch to door just like the new DB11 and a detail originally showcased on the celebratory CC-100.
 A sharp crease on the rear wheel arch transforms into the rear flanks, where it meets the cascading roofline.

 The roof features the iconic 'double-bubble', its shallow radius dipping into the rear window glass to give the car an unmistakeable rear silhouette.
-A Zagato trademark since the early 1950s, originally arose from the need to accommodate racing helmets with a minimum impact on the aerodynamic profile.
-To match the bold new exterior, the concepts normally aspirated V12 engine has been uprated to 600 PS, along with enhanced driving dynamics.
+A Zagato trademark since the early 1950s originally arose from the need to accommodate racing helmets with a minimum impact on the aerodynamic profile.
+To match the bold new exterior, the concepts normally aspirated V12 engine has been updated to 600 PS, along with enhanced driving dynamics.